advanced-ads/advanced-ads-genesis/.github/pull_request_template.md

 - [ ] Automated Test B (Purpose of Test B)
 - [ ] Manual Test A (Purpose of Test A)
 - [ ] Manual Test B (Purpose of Test B)
+- [ ] Support / User A confirmed the fix

 ## Checklist:

 ### Developer -> Code Review:
 - [ ] PR title is clear and descriptive
-- [ ] Code follows the style guidelines of this project
-- [ ] I have performed a self-review of my own code
-- [ ] Code is easily understandable and well-documented
+- [ ] Code is understandable, readable and well-documented
-- [ ] Request a code review from a peer or senior developer

 ### Developer -> Testing:
-- [ ] My changes generate no new warnings
+- [ ] My changes generate no new warnings in debug.log and Query Monitor
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] I have added tests that prove my fix is effective or that my feature works

 ### Developer -> Documentation:
-- [ ] I have made corresponding changelogs
+- [ ] I have made corresponding changelogs that are grammatically correct according to ...
 - [ ] (Optional) Update relevant documentation, such as API endpoints, configuration changes, or user guides

 ### Developer -> Dependencies:
-- [ ] Ensure your changes do not introduce new external dependencies without proper justification
+- [ ] (Optional) If you introduced any external dependencies, explain your reasoning here.

+### Reviewers -> Review:
+... describe what they tested – and what they didn’t

 ### Assignee -> Review:
 - [ ] Ensure the PR aligns with the original user story or feature requirement